New Developments at DHHS

 EVV is a federally mandated telephone- and computer-based system that electronically verifies visits by providers and documents the precise time that services begin and end.
 The purpose is to ensure that visits reported to the Centers for Medicare and Medicaid Services are taking place, that patients are receiving the care they require, and that MaineCare is being accurately billed.

-On August 1, 2019, the Department will begin implementing the EVV initiative with a select group of providers.
+The Department will begin implementing the EVV initiative with a select group of providers in the near future.
 States must require EVV for personal care services services by January 1, 2020 and for home health care services by January 1, 2023.

 The benefits of EVV technology include the ability to: